-For me, when it comes to loving a city the way to my heart is through my stomach.
-Foodies came to the right place in Toronto when it comes to good restaurants en cute cafés.
-In almost all the restaurants that I’ve been to in Toronto they’ve worked with local ingredients.
-On the menu there are local craft beers and even wines from the surroundings of Toronto.
-Especially in the neighbourhoods Little Portugal, Parkdale, West Queen West and the area of the Trinity Bellwoods park you can find lots of nice restaurants and gastro bars.
-One of the best things about Toronto is that there are so many different cultures there and you can definitely see that in the diversity of the restaurants.
-In this blog I’ve lined up my favourites.
-From an evening of extensive dining to tapas and tacos.
+For me, love for a city always goes through the stomach.
+In Toronto are foodies The right place when it comes to good restaurants and nice eateries.
+Almost all the restaurants I've been to in Toronto use local ingredientsThe menus feature local craft beers and even wines from the Toronto area, especially in the neighborhoods Little Portugal, Parkdale, West Queen West and near the Trinity Bellwoods Park You'll find many great restaurants and gastrobars.
+One of the great things about Toronto is the incredible diversity of cultures, and that's reflected in the diversity of its restaurants.
+In this blog post, I've compiled my favorites.
+From a night of fine dining to tapas and tacos.
 Something for every budget and every mood!

-La Banane: When I was in Toronto I discovered that La Banane had only been open for a couple of months.
-You can find this hotspot at the crossing of Dundas at the end of Ossington Avenue.
-A very trendy street, where you can solely find nice places.
-The menu at La Banane is French and it’s the right place to go for au fruits de mer, steak tartare and more French dishes with a Canadian twist.
-You can recognize it by banana-yellow door!
+The Banana: When I was in Toronto, I discovered La Banane had only been open for a few months.
+You'll find this hotspot near the intersection of Dundas, right at the end of Ossington Avenue.
+It's a super trendy street, packed with really great spots.
+The menu at La Banane is French, and you'll find it for au fruits de mer, steak tartare, and other French dishes with a Canadian twist.
+You'll recognize the restaurant by its banana-yellow door!

 227 Ossington Ave, Toronto, Canada – labanane.ca

-Alo: this restaurant has been chosen as one of the best restaurants of Canada.
-You’re not coming here for a quick bite, but to extensively try the 6 course tasting menu by Chef Patrick Kriss.
-The enu is French oriented and a reservation is a must!
-Last minute guests can try to book a restaurant via the website.
-That won’t work?
-Try a walk-in for a spot at the bar where they serve delicious bar bites.
+Hello: This restaurant has been voted one of Canada's best restaurants.
+You don't go here for a quick bite, but to fully savor Chef Patrick Kriss's 6-course tasting menu.
+The menu is French-inspired, and reservations are essential!
+Last-minute guests can try booking a table for the restaurant that same evening through the website.
+If that doesn't work, try a walk-in for a spot at the bar, where they serve delicious bar bites.

 163 Spadina Ave, Toronto, Canada – alorestaurant.com

-Bar Raval: If you ask me, Spanish gastro bars never gets too old to have a bite and a drink.
-Especially when it comes to a restaurant like Bar Raval in Toronto.
-They’re open from brunch till late in the evening and at the end of afternoon the bar is full with pinchos and you can order the tastiest Spanish tapas to share.
+Bar Raval: In my opinion, Spanish gastrobars never get old when it comes to delicious drinks and food.
+Especially if it's a restaurant like Bar Raval in Toronto.
+Open from brunch until late, by late afternoon the bar is stocked with pinchos, and you can order the most delicious Spanish tapas from the menu to share.

 505 College St, Toronto, Canada – thisisbarraval.com